nervos-community/RFC-0023/APC-Calculation.md

 - `p_1`: primary issuance per epoch in first 4-year-half period, equals to `4.2B / 2190`
 - `p_2`: primary issuance per epoch in second 4-year-half period, equals to `2.1B / 2190`
 - `a_1`: the ratio of primary issuance to secondary issuance in first 4-year-half period, `4.2/1.344 = 3.125`
-- `a_2`: the ratio of primary issuance to secondary issuance in first 4-year-half period, `2.1/1.344 = 1.5625`
+- `a_2`: the ratio of primary issuance to secondary issuance in second 4-year-half period, `2.1/1.344 = 1.5625`